edv1n/golang-as-proposal/README.md

 // varN not available here
 ```

-The `as` keyword indicats any result not assigned to LHS will be assigned to variable defined after `as`.
+The `as` keyword indicats any results not assigned to LHS will be assigned to variable defined after `as`.
 Currently, the number of variable definable after `as` is limited to one only, but this can be relaxed.

 ## Example